The Field Guide to Fiber Optic Network Upgrades: An Engineer's Pre-Procurement Checklist

 - 2.2: Calculate Link Loss Budget: `(Total Cable Attenuation) + (Total Connector Loss) + (Total Splice Loss) + 3dB Safety Margin`.

-- Further Reading & Tools: See detailed calculation examples and download our Link Budget Calculation Template.
+- Further Reading & Tools(coming soon): See detailed calculation examples and download our Link Budget Calculation Template.

 Phase 3: Implementation & Testing (The "Lab & Go-Live" Phase) — Trust, but Verify